Bulk Data Product FAQs

 1. How are the USPTO data products organized?

-USPTO electronic data products are generally organized by patents and trademarks and by issue date or publication date.
+USPTO bulk electronic data products are generally organized by patents and trademarks and by issue date or publication date.

 Trademark products include registration images, application text, assignment text, and Trademark Trial and Appeal Board (TTAB) text.